Official Nebraska Government Website

 • Submit proof or cause to have proof submitted of Errors and Omissions Insurance Coverage.
 Persons seeking real estate licenses on an inactive status need not supply this.
 (See Errors and Omissions Insurance Fact Sheet, and Enrollment Information concerning the State-offered Plan.
 Errors and Omission forms and premiums must be submitted directly to the insurer.)
 Persons seeking real estate licenses on inactive status need not supply this.

-• Submit or cause to have submitted a "Certification of Licensure History", issued by the resident jurisdiction's real estate regulatory body indicating the applicant's license is current and in good standing.
-Please note: Colorado licensees will need to submit the long form Certified License History with seal.
-A Colorado Broker Associate is equivalent to a Nebraska Salesperson.
+• Submit or cause to have submitted a "Certification of Licensure History", issued by the resident jurisdiction's real estate regulatory body , or provide verification of such licensure to the Commission, indicating the applicant's license is current and in good standing.
 These documents must not be more than 30 days old at the time the Nebraska license will be issued.

 • Include a photograph which meets the following criteria: a passport-type; head-and-shoulders photo of the applicant only, at least 2" x 2" in size, which was taken within the last year.
 Snapshots and digital photographs are acceptable if they meet these criteria.